🎁 Surprise Discount: Enjoy 90% Off Your Subscription!

 What is Headless Chrome?
 What can headless browser be used for?
 How to detect and anti-detect headless browsers?
 All these questions you will find answers in this article.

-A Headless browser is a browser without a graphical user interface (GUI).
-It can run in the background, allowing programmers to control and manipulate the browser through a command line interface or scripts.
+A headlesschrome is a type of browser that lacks a graphical user interface (GUI).
+It can run in the background, allowing programmers to control and manipulate the browser through a command-line interface or scripts.

-Now it's time to start learning about detecting and anti-detecting bots with Nstbrowser!
+Now, it's time to learn about the methods of detecting and anti-detecting headless browser crawler bots through Nstbrowser!

-Headless Chrome is a headless mode of Google Chrome.
-It allows developers to control and manipulate the Chrome browser through the command line or scripts without displaying the browser's user interface.
-Headlesschrome combines the power of Chrome with the efficiency of headless mode, making it an indispensable tool for modern web development and testing.
+Headlesschrome is a headless mode of the Google Chrome browser.
+It allows developers to control and manipulate the Chrome browser via command line or scripts without displaying the browser's user interface.
+Headlesschrome combines the powerful features of the Chrome browser with the efficiency of headless mode, making it an indispensable tool in modern web development and testing.

-1. Efficient automated testing: Headlesschrome can quickly run browser test scripts to verify the functionality, performance, and compatibility of web pages without loading and rendering the user interface, dramatically increasing the speed and efficiency of testing.
+1. Efficient Automated Testing: Headless browsers can quickly run browser test scripts to verify the functionality, performance, and compatibility of web pages without loading and rendering the user interface, greatly improving testing speed and efficiency.

-2. Web scraping: Headless Browser can be used to scrape web content and simulate user actions to access and extract data from dynamic web pages.
-This is especially useful for dealing with web pages that require logging in, loading dynamic content, or relying on JavaScript-generated content.
+2. Web Scraping: A headlesschrome can be used for scraping web content, simulating user operations to access and extract data from dynamic web pages.
+This is especially useful for handling pages that require login, load dynamic content, or rely on JavaScript-generated content.

-3. Performance Monitoring: Developers can use headless Chromes to monitor and analyze web page performance, such as load times, resource usage, etc.
+3. Performance Monitoring: Developers can use headless browsers to monitor and analyze web page performance, such as load times and resource usage.

-Below are some common ways to detect headless browsers using Javascript code as an example and some anti-detection methods:
+Here are common methods of detecting headless browsers with JavaScript code examples and some anti-detection methods:

 1. User Agent Detection

-The user agent is an identifier that the browser sends to the server.
-By checking whether the user agent contains the word “Headless” or not, we can initially determine whether the request comes from a headlesschrome.
+The user agent is the identifier sent by the browser to the server.
+By checking whether the user agent contains the word "Headless", we can initially determine whether the request is from a headless browser.
 This method is often unreliable because the user agent can be forged or modified.

 • Detection Code